-The pandemic has created a great deal of uncertainty and instability in the job market.
-Many people have been furloughed or laid off, and many who remain in their jobs feel worried about the future.
+The recent pandemic created a great deal of uncertainty and instability in the job market.
+Many people were furloughed or laid off, and many who remain in their jobs might feel worried about the future.
 This career anxiety is one of the main reasons that people across all age ranges are thinking about making a career change.

 Simon Lambert, Chief Learning Officer at Microsoft, said, “There has never been a greater need for individuals to invest time in upskilling and developing their digital skills.
 There is a dangerous misconception that the tech industry is just an industry for the young.